Georgia Highlands College

 C - 70%-79%

-A%, B%, C%, IP, and F% are potential grades in this course.
-An IP means IN PROGRESS and is awarded only to those students at the discretion of the instructor.
-The student must come to class and do homework on time.
-The student must have a positive attitude in class.
-Note: There is no D grade in MATH 0097.
+A%, B%, C%, and F% are potential grades in this course.
+Note: There is no D grade in MATH 0989.
 Students with an average below 70% will receive an F in the course.

 Note: Please keep a copy of all graded tests, homework and all other relevant documents from the course until the end of the semester.
 If a student needs to go through a grade appeals process for any reason, without documentation, the appeals process will become weak for them to establish a case.